DanielTockan/Crypto-Tracker/README.md

 Planning (in order):

-- Research API's (see above).
+- Research API's (see above)
-- Define and plan MVP.
+- Define and plan MVP
-- Define stretch goals.
+- Define stretch goals
-- Determine how I would fetch the relevent data to buiild my MVP.
+- Determine how I would fetch the relevent data to buiild my MVP
-- Build out MVP components.
+- Build out MVP components
-- Style MVP components.
+- Style MVP components
-- Debugging and implementation of stretch goals.
+- Debugging and implementation of stretch goals

 **Defining MVP**